wowissu/snapExpense/README.md

-# counting
+# SnapExpense

 A new Flutter project.
+I started this project for recording what you've spend in a incredibly fast and easy way with your phone.

 ## Getting Started